noema-git/airbnb-analysis/README.md

 I am a resident in Munich, Germany so I find that data particularly interesting.
 In order to get a better insight into Airbnb, especially in Munich, I am particularly interested in the answers to the following three questions:

-- When is the most expensive time of the year to visit Munich and how much do the price spike?
+- When is the most expensive time of the year to visit Munich and how much does the price spike?
 - What are the most expensive neighbourhoods in Munich?
 - What factors influence the price most?